gramineproject/gramine/Documentation/index.rst

 Building and running Gramine
 ============================

-See :doc:`quickstart` for instructions how to quickly build and run Gramine.
+See :doc:`quickstart` for instructions how to quickly install and run Gramine.
-For full build instructions, see :doc:`building`.
+For full build instructions, see :doc:`devel/building`.
 To deploy Gramine in the cloud, see :doc:`cloud-deployment`.

 Contacts and Contributing